Lee Hodson: Rangers and St Mirren loans

 On 29 June 2016, Hodson joined Scottish Premiership side Rangers on a three-year deal for an undisclosed fee.
 He made his debut for the club in a League Cup match against Annan Athletic on 19 July 2016.
 On 3 December 2016, he scored his first goal for the club, against Aberdeen, in a 2–1 victory at Ibrox Stadium.

 On 20 August 2018, Hodson joined Scottish Premiership side St Mirren on loan on a season-long loan deal.

 Gillingham and subsequent loans

 On 8 June 2019, Hodson joined League One side Gillingham on a two-year contract.
 After limited appearances for Gillingham, Hodson rejoined St Mirren on loan in January 2020, until the end of the season.
 He signed on loan for Hamilton Academical on 10 August 2020.
 He scored his first goal for Hamilton in a 3–0 win over Motherwell on 2 January 2021.

 Return to Kilmarnock

 On 3 September 2021, Hodson signed a one-year deal with Kilmarnock, who had been relegated into the Scottish Championship at the end of 2020–21 season.

 Partick Thistle (loan)

 In August 2022, he joined Partick Thistle on loan until January 2023.

 Hodson scored his first goal for Thistle in a 4–2 away defeat to Ayr United.

 In January 2023, Hodson's loan at Thistle was extended until the end of the 2022–23 season.

+Hodson departed Kilmarnock at the end of the 2022–23 season.

+Eastleigh

+On 30 June 2023, Hodson signed for National League club Eastleigh.

+He departed the club at the end of the 2024–25 season.

+AFC Totton

+On 14 June 2025, Hodson joined newly promoted National League South side AFC Totton.